French rule in the Ionian Islands (1797–1799): Siege and fall of Corfu

 With the fall of Lefkada, Corfu remained as the last bastion of French control in the Ionian Islands.
 There too, the anti-French and pro-Russian sentiment had been gaining ground, and the exhortations of commissioner-general Dubois largely failed to have an impact.
 French forces on the island, augmented by the garrisons of Ithaca and Parga, amounted to 1,500 infantry and some 300 artillerymen, as well as 8 naval vessels.
 To augment this force, on 23 October martial law was declared and a militia formed, followed by compulsory levies from the wealthy and confiscations of food and animals.
 On 2 November, the inhabitants of Corfu city were disarmed, but when the French tried to repeat this at the suburb of Mantouki the next day, they met violent resistance, leading to the bombardment and evacuation of the suburb, and the looting of the Platytera Monastery.
 The rest of the suburbs were disarmed without major incident.
 Preparations for a siege also included the levelling of the quarter of Sano Rocco at the main entrance to the city, and the fortification of the island of Vido.

 The first enemy ships arrived off the city on 5 November, landing troops north and south of the city.
 Russian offers for a capitulation, including the immediate transfer of the garrison to a French port, were rejected.
 Hostilities began on 9 November with skirmishes between the two sides.
 On 19 November, Ushakov arrived from Lefkada with the remainder of the fleet.
 His main priority was to restore order to the island, where the collapse of French authority had unleashed an orgy of looting, murder, and arson.
 Count Nikolettos Voulgaris was appointed to head the civil administration, while the peasantry was organized to support the siege.
-The Russo-Ottoman forces were further augmented by 3,000 Turco-Albanians sent by Ali Pasha, while on the French side volunteer detachments from Corfu and Cephalonia distinguished themselves.
+The Russo-Ottoman forces were further augmented by 3,000 Albanians sent by Ali Pasha, while on the French side volunteer detachments from Corfu and Cephalonia distinguished themselves.
 On 3 February 1799, three French ships managed to break the blockade and went to Ancona, carrying pleas for reinforcements—as well as art objects looted from Corfu—but the reinforcements never arrived.
 The capture of Vido island on 1 March 1799 signalled the beginning of the end for the besieged, and the garrison capitulated on 4 March, on condition that the French troops be repatriated immediately.